wp-plugins/easy-heads-up-bar/readme.txt

 == Changelog ==

 = 0.4 =
-New feature: Link no opens in a new window
+New feature: Link now opens in a new window
 Bug Fix: Cleaned up a few empty variable error messages Bug Fix: Change the css for compatibility with 3.5